-There are many ways of pitching a baseball and in this following SportsAspire article, we will give you more information about the same.
+There are many ways of pitching a baseball and here we will give you more information about the same.
 Continue reading for more details.

 There are other different types of pitches that include gyroball, spitball, shuuto, knuckleslider etc. as well.